ThoughtWorksInc/mooncake/README.md

 inventories per environment.

 ###Local
 This is used to run the production like deployment locally.
-It can be started up by using the following Vagrant command.
+It can be started up by using the following Vagrant command from within the ops folder.

 ```
 vagrant up default
 ```

 Once this has run the VM is ready to go and the mooncake repo is mapped into /var/mooncake on the VM.
-At this point you need to so some manual steps:
+At this point you need to do so some manual steps:

 - Compile the uberjar